Research

 The Medicines and Healthcare products Regulatory Agency (MHRA) has approved donanemab (marketed as Kisunla in the UK) as a treatment for some people with early-stage Alzheimer’s disease.
 The drug can slow down the decline in memory and thinking skills of people living with early Alzheimer’s disease.

 Another similar drug called lecanemab (marketed as Leqembi) has also been approved by the MHRA.
-Similarly NICE has extended its review and stakeholder consultation of lecanemab and we also expect a final decision as to whether it will be provided through the NHS later this year.
+Similarly, the final guidance from NICE is that lecanemab will not be provided through the NHS.

 What is donanemab?